BahmniCustomization/bahmni-infra-utils/README.md

 ## 📦 [image-scanner.sh](./image-scanner.sh)

-This shell script automates the process of scanning images from a specific Docker organization (in this case, bahmni) using the Trivy vulnerability scanner.
+This shell script automates the process of scanning images from a specific Docker organization (passed in, as an argument) using the Trivy vulnerability scanner.
 The script retrieves a list of Docker repositories from Docker Hub and runs Trivy scans on each image to generate security reports.
 These reports are saved as HTML files in a designated directory.

 To use this script: